bjnandi/self-hosted-github-actions-runner-in-a-kubernetes/README.md

 ```
 kubectl get nodes -o wide
 ```
-- Commit and Push to Repository
-After creating the required files and configuration, commit and push all files to the main branch of your repository.

 Step 9: Verify the Workflow
 - Create a directory structure for the Nginx deployment files in your repository root directory.